Tristanbbb/Pepito_and_co/README.md

 - unit_tests: contains the unit tests
 - logs
   - suspicious_domains.log: contains the log of suspicious domains found.
-- .venv: contains the Python virtual environment with the necessary libraries
+- .venv (removed on Github): contains the Python virtual environment with the necessary libraries
 - files in root
   - config.py: contains most of the configuration of the program
   - README.mdr
   - requirements.txt: needed python libraries.
 To install with "pip install -r requirements.txt"
-  - .env: simulated env variables with the python dotenv lib.
+  - .env (removed on Github): simulated env variables with the python dotenv lib.
 API_KEY_ABUSEIPDB=my_secret_api_key
   - .gitignore: removes .env because the API key is secret.
+You need to create your own .env file to run the program.

 # Risk analysis
 The risk analysis algorithm is very simple.
 We have 3 risk levels : LOW, MEDIUM, HIGH.